-The total number of deaths and injuries caused by fire, although showing a downward trend, have remained fairly consistent for a number of years.
-The number of deaths at 4 for the year is the same as last year and a increase from three deaths reported in 2020/21.
+The total number of deaths is showing a slight upward trend and injuries a downward trend although the numbers remain at low levels.
+The number of deaths at five for the year is an increase from four deaths reported in 2022/23.
 Road Traffic Collisions (RTC's) attended by the Service continues to increase year on year despite the positive work undertaken by the Staffordshire Road Safety Partnership.
-RTC incidents attended by the Fire Service were significantly up on 2021/22 (+17%) and up on 2020/21 levels of 544 (+53%).
+RTC incidents attended by the Fire Service has continued to increase every year during the last five year period.

-All Incidents Attended Accidental Dwelling Fires Fire Deaths and Injuries 2022/23: 9748 2022/23: 405 2022/23: 21 Three Year Trend Three Year Trend Deaths:4 Injuries:17 Business Fires (Excl Prisons) Prison Fires RTC's 2022/23: 184 2022/23: 69 2022/23: 833 Three Year Trend Three Year Trend Three Year Trend Unwanted Fire Signals Special Service Calls Secondary Fires 2022/23: 4191 2022/23:1633 2022/23: 2267 🔒 Three Year Trend Three Year Trend Three Year Trend
+All Incidents Attended Accidental Dwelling Fires Fire Deaths and Injuries 2023/24:8498 2023/24:414 2023/24: 🚺 📕 Three Year Trend Three Year Trend Deaths:5 Injuries:14 Business Fires (Excl Prisons) Prison Fires RTC's 2023/24:182 2023/24:129 2023/24:855 Three Year Trend Three Year Trend Three Year Trend Unwanted Fire Signals Special Service Calls Secondary Fires 2023/24: 4654 (received) 1634 (attended) 2023/24:1595 2023/24:1598 Three Year Trend Three Year Trend Three Year Trend

 Vulnerable households continue to be targeted by the Service for prevention activity and information relating to those who are most at risk of Accidental Dwelling Fires has been developed and updated so that it can be utilised by our Service Delivery Groups.
-Prevention work has now returned to more normal levels following the restrictions imposed by the pandemic.
+Prevention work has now returned to more normal levels following the restrictions imposed during the Coronavirus pandemic period where home visits were restricted.

 The Service analyses performance data to investigate instances where response times are not met and also to understand issues which impact on levels of appliance availability.
+The Chief Fire Officer reviews performance with the senior team on a monthly basis to ensure that Service priorities are being delivered.

 Following the tragic fire at Grenfell Tower in 2017, inquiries into building regulations and fire safety have identified the need to tighten these arrangements to keep people safe in their homes.
-This will certainly place greater responsibilities on all fire and rescue services to ensure the right numbers of skilled, specialist staff are available for audit and inspection work.
-Staffordshire Fire & Rescue Service are already responding to this and it will continue to be an investment priority.
+This has placed greater responsibilities on all fire and rescue services to ensure the right numbers of skilled, specialist staff are available for audit and inspection work.
+Staffordshire Fire & Rescue Service are already responding to this and it will continue to be an investment priority that is supported by the Protection Uplift Grant funding supplied by the Home Office.

 Work remains ongoing between the Service and Staffordshire Police to identify where the combined estate can be rationalised and used more effectively and efficiently to deliver future savings.
-This has already resulted in the Police and Fire Service sharing the community fire stations in both Tamworth Belgrave and Hanley with the local area community policing team responding from Tamworth Belgrave and in the City of Stoke on Trent the shift based operational staff responding from the repurposed Hanley Police and Fire Station.
+This has already resulted in the Police and Fire Service sharing the community fire stations at Tamworth Belgrave, Hanley, Chase Terrace, Penkridge and Kinver.
+Work is progressing well at Stone and Uttoxeter to deliver further shared facilities during 2024.

 For both Tamworth and Hanley this has allowed the disposal of two existing police buildings generating a substantial capital receipt, reduce running costs and resulting in additional income for the Fire and Rescue Service.
 Sharing of buildings ultimately leads to benefits and savings to the public purse which is always at the heart of the focus to improve efficiency and deliver more economic solutions.
-The delivery of the Staffordshire Commissioner's Estates Strategy will lead to further significant savings into the medium term.
+The delivery of the Staffordshire Commissioner's Estates Strategy is therefore delivering significant savings into the medium term.